 Jewels of the Neotropics

-Across the Neotropics—from Costa Rica in the north, to Bolivia in the south, and in nine countries in between—the forests are speckled with the colors of the rainbow.
+Across Central and South America—from Costa Rica in the north, to Bolivia in the south, and in nine countries in between—the streams and forests are speckled with the colors of the rainbow.
 This is thanks to a diverse and vibrant group of amphibians called harlequin toads.
-These beautiful and charismatic toads come in orange, green, yellow, brown, black and sometimes even purple, earning them the nickname “clown frogs.”
+These beautiful and charismatic toads come in orange, red, green, yellow, brown, black and sometimes even purple, earning them the nickname “clown frogs.”

 In some places, harlequin toads have been imbued with tremendous cultural value.
 In Panama, the striking Panamanian Golden Toad (Atelopus zeteki) is the national animal, found on lottery tickets and artwork in markets, and celebrated once a year through a government decree that declared Panamanian Golden Toad Day every Aug.
 14. Harlequin toads also have cultural significance for some Indigenous communities, including those in Colombia’s Sierra Nevada de Santa Marta, who consider frogs to be a symbol of fertility and ecosystem health.
-Outside of these examples, however, harlequin toads receive little public attention but are among the most imperiled species in the world, like many of the other species that Re:wild works to save.
-Read more in the English or Spanish version of our Harlequin Toad Fact Sheet.
+Outside of these examples, however, harlequin toads receive little public attention but are among the most imperiled species in the world. more in the English or Spanish version of our Harlequin Toad Fact Sheet.

 Despite their important role in cultures across the Neotropics, and their vital role in the ecosystems in which they live (including as indicators of water quality), entire species of harlequin toads started vanishing in the mid ‘80s, shocking biologists and spurring conservationists to action.
 A deadly infectious disease called chytridiomycosis (chytrid for short) had begun its spread through the Neotropics—and continues its destruction today.
-Chytridiomycosis affects the skin and prevents frogs from being able to “drink” water and breathe through their skin.
-It also absorbs salts, ultimately resulting in what is akin to a heart attack in the animals it infects.
+Chytridiomycosis ultimately results in what is akin to a heart attack in the animals it infects.

-This pathogen, combined with habitat destruction and degradation, introduction of invasive species such as Rainbow Trout, and the effects of climate change, has left 78 of the 98 harlequin toad species Endangered, Critically Endangered, Extinct or, like the Panamanian Golden Toad, Extinct in the wild according to the IUCN Red List of Threatened Species.
-As of 2018, 37 harlequin toad species had disappeared from their known homes and have not been seen since the early 2000s, despite efforts to find them.
+This pathogen, combined with habitat destruction and degradation, introduction of invasive species such as Rainbow Trout, and the effects of climate change, has left 83 percent of the 94 harlequin toad species assessed by the IUCN Red List of Threatened Species threatened with extinction.
+About 40% of Atelopus species have disappeared from their known homes and have not been seen since the early 2000s, despite great efforts to find them.

 Most harlequin toads live along mid-to-high elevation streams—a habitat commonly associated with amphibian declines.
 Although harlequin toads are among the most threatened group of amphibians in the world, some species have proven to be resilient against all odds.
 Researchers in Ecuador rediscovered the Mindo Harlequin Toad, a species lost to science for more than 30 years, while another team in Bolivia rediscovered the Tricolor Harlequin Toad, lost since 2003.
 Another team in Panama found that some of the frog species most susceptible to chytrid have developed better defenses to fight the disease and as a result have started to rebound even after biologists feared they may be extinct.